 Some of us at Herb Approach have used or know someone who has used magic mushrooms to treat depression and treatment-resistant depression.
 We like to think of ourselves as an open-minded bunch, so we had no problem undergoing the experience a couple of years before seeing what this supposed “drug” could do.

-Many people believe that using a “hard drug” such as magic mushrooms would cause your brain to melt and for you to see demons, dragons, and a host of other scary visuals haunting your experience, but we found the opposite to be true.
+Many people believe that using a “hard drug” such as shrooms would cause your brain to melt and for you to see demons, dragons, and a host of other scary visuals haunting your experience, but we found the opposite to be true.

 Using magic mushrooms to treat our and our friend’s depression and anxiety wasn’t a cure-all.
 It wasn’t as if taking a dose of magic mushrooms simply melted away all of our problems.
 It’s not psilocybin, but the experience that psilocybin provided us helped put us on the path to recovery.